Sapling-Chores/Arcade-Range-Finder/README.md

 Note: I have not inlcuded breadboard in the cad because it was not part of the final product.
 But I really need one.

-Thanks to :
+thanks to :

-my mum , my dad, hackclub and blueprint. and blueprint staffs who really helped mee!
+  Blueprint and Hackclub!